Astrophotography has become incredibly popular in recent years, thanks to advances in digital camera and lens technology.

 You’ll be outdoors in a very dark environment, and your LCD will fool you every time, even if you turn it down to its dimmest brightness setting.

-Check your histogram every single time!
+The histogram in photography is an essential tool, and you should be checking it every single time!
 However, a “correct” histogram of a night sky isn’t the same as what constitutes “correct” in the daytime.

 ETTR (Expose To The Right) doesn’t apply perfectly to astrophotography, due to how much near-black sky is in your image compared to how tiny the actual stars are in your shot.